Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Theory and Methodology

-are called hierarchical surpluses.
-The obvious advantage of using nested grids and the hierarchical formulas \eqref{eq:hinterp1d_1} and \eqref{eq:hinterp1d_2} is that at each new level $i$ the \gls{qoi} must be evaluated only at the new nodes $y_{i,j} \in Z_i \setminus Z_{i-1}$.
+The obvious advantage of using nested grids and the hierarchical Equations \eqref{eq:hinterp1d_1} or \eqref{eq:hinterp1d_2}, is that at each new level $i$ the \gls{qoi} must be evaluated only at the new nodes $y_{i,j} \in Z_i \setminus Z_{i-1}$.
 Moreover, univariate hierarchical interpolation rules constitute the backbone of the sparse adaptive multivariate interpolation algorithms discussed in Section~\ref{sec:sparse_interp}.

-\subsection{Interpolatory Univariate Quadrature}
+\subsubsection{Interpolatory Univariate Quadrature}

-Considering the \gls{uq} goal of estimating specific statistical measures given by \eqref{eq:stat_measure}, we may use an available interpolation $\mathcal{I}_i\left[g\right]$ to derive an appropriate quadrature scheme.
-For example, assuming a univariate interpolation given by
+Considering the \gls{uq} goal of estimating specific statistics given by Equation \eqref{eq:stat_measure}, we may use an available interpolation $\mathcal{I}_i\left[g\right]$ to derive an appropriate quadrature scheme.
+For example, assuming an univariate interpolation given by:

-the expected value of the \gls{qoi} can be estimated as
+the expected value of the \gls{qoi} can be estimated as: